ClemencioMoralesLucas/employee-repository/README.md

 * (+) swagger doc
 * (+) Docker?
 * (+) Script for pushing - get to tha choppa
-* (-) add an index to employee name field in database
 * (+) FINAL CHECK: Ensure all in the PDF works properly